Nickihub/wells-fargo-task-2/README.md

 # wells-fargo-task-2
-Implement a data model of Investment Management ERD
+Implement a data model of Investment Management ERD.